 Bennington College does not offer programs or courses specifically designed for students with disabilities.
 However, in addition to reasonable accommodations, the College offers all students a variety of support services such as peer writing and math tutors, faculty advising, academic advising, and health and psychological services.
 These services along with small classes, a focus on the individual, and easily accessible faculty, creates an environment where students thrive and learn to take increasing responsibility for their own education, their own work, and their own lives.

-All students with disabilities are encouraged to work with the academic services and accommodations advisor to request reasonable academic accommodations and with the assistant dean of students to request reasonable housing and dining accommodations.
+All students with disabilities are encouraged to work with the academic services and accommodations advisor to request reasonable academic accommodations and with the Assistant Dean of Students to request reasonable housing and dining accommodations.
 However, the disclosure of a disability and a request for accommodations is an individual choice and one that the College can encourage but not require.
 Therefore, students wishing to apply for accommodations for documented disabilities, whether permanent or temporary, must take the lead in completing the Disability Accommodation Request Form, which is mailed to all students upon acceptance to the College and available at any time online.
-Requests for accommodation must be as specific as possible and normally must be accompanied by the Documentation of a Disability form on pages 3 and 4 of the Disability Accommodation Request Form or an equivalent report (e.g. a copy of a psychoeducational evaluation).
+Requests for accommodation must be as specific as possible and normally must be accompanied by the Documentation of a Disability form on pages three and four of the Disability Accommodation Request Form or an equivalent report (e.g. a copy of a psychoeducational evaluation).

 Requests for accommodations can be made at any time; however, in order for accommodations to be approved prior to the start of the term, completed forms and documentation must be submitted by June 1 for fall term and January 15 for spring term (these dates vary for Master of Arts and Postbaccalaureate programs).
 Requests made after the deadlines or during the term will be reviewed and determined as quickly as possible.
 Housing assignments are made for the full academic year; therefore, housing requests from new students made after the June 1 deadline may be more difficult to fulfill.
 Current and returning students should see the housing accommodations section for applicable housing request deadlines.